okdonga/iifes_modules_closures/README.md

 })();
 ```

-### Module
+## JS Module Pattern

-- We can use IIFEs to as building blocks for modules
+- We can use IIFEs as building blocks for modules
 - In addition to hiding internal state, modules also allow us to expose a public API and provide namespacing
 - This is a standard pattern for writing JS libraries